dimonomid/tneo/README.md

 $ ln -s /path/to/main/project/lib_cfg/tn_cfg.h ./tn_cfg.h
 ```
 Default configuration file contains detailed comments, so you can read them and configure behavior as you like.

+###MPLABX project

+MPLABX project resides in the `portable/pic32/tnkernel_df.X` directory.
+This is a "*library project*" in terms of MPLABX, so if you use MPLABX you can easily add it to your main project by right-clicking `Libraries -> Add Library Project ...`.
+Alternatively, of course you can just build it and use resulting `tnkernel_df.X.a` file in whatever way you like.

 ##PIC32 port implementation details
 ###Context switch